 You can even toggle in between the two.

 There are massive advantages to digital collation, both in speed and accuracy.
 Currently the system asks you to shoot first and ask questions later – take the pictures, then digitally compare – but it may soon be possible to run the software in tandem with the camera, photographing and collating simultaneously.
 In outsourcing visual comparison to the software, it avoids both the problem of ‘reading’ and the discomfort of trying to trick your brain into ‘seeing’.
 It can also be adjusted for page curvature – which in tightly bound old books can be a real problem for collation – producing an image which is as nearly two dimensional as possible.
-In my session at the RCP library in August I was able to photograph and collate three copies of Pseudodoxia in two days.
+In my session at the RCP library in August I was able to photograph three copies of Pseudodoxia in two days, and subsequently collate them over the following 10 days.
 This might as well be warp speed in collation terms, achievable because of the enormously helpful library staff who made space for me, facilitated my equipment set-up, and even let me leave it there overnight.
 This kind of support is totally invaluable.

 The kinds of variants I have been talking about are fairly trivial, and the stakes might seem accordingly small.
 While it is possible that collating some kinds of text – notably short, topical, or controversial ones – might reveal more dramatic evidence of late-stage intervention, this hasn’t so far been the case for Pseudodoxia and this is probably more typical.
 Instead, the importance of this work is in showing how printed books make meaning, at the most concrete and granular level.